caiorss/Functional-Programming/haskell/Functional_Programming_Concepts.md

         >>>
         ```

-    3. Map in Untyped Languages
+    3. Map in Dynamic Typed Languages

-        In untyped languages like Python, Clojure and Scheme the function map
+        In dynamic typed languages like Python, Clojure and Scheme the function map
-        can take multiple lists or sequences.
+        can take multiple arguments.
 In typed languages the function
         takes only one argument.

         Map in Python: